Competitive Payment Comparison: Paywavez vs Square, Toast & Strip

 Likely winner: Stripe.

-• Primary operations are online, or they need a flexible payment gateway, recurring billing, invoicing.
+• Primary operations are online, or they need a flexible payment gateway, recurring billing, and invoicing.

 Local Markets, SMEs in Regions Outside Major Western Markets